1970Mr/Portfolio/README.md

 **Note**: This project is for portfolio and backend purposes only.
 The frontend section of the site, is not owned by me but has been modified for demonstration.

-## Screenshots

-> This section will be completed soon...

 ## Contribution
 Contributions are welcome!
 If you have suggestions or found issues, please create an issue or send a pull request.